-During the year ended September 30, 2003, the Authority provided for the extension of the loan origination period of the 2001 Series A Single Family Mortgage Bond Program funds for a second mortgage program in an amount up to \$7,500 to assist mortgagors with the closing costs and down payment requirements for the purchase of their home.
-The loans bear interest at 1% which is due at the time the mortgagors' first mortgage loan is satisfied.
+During the fiscal year ended September 30, 2003, the Authority provided for the extension of the loan origination period of the 2001 Series A Single Family Mortgage Bond Program funds for a second mortgage program in an amount up to \$7,500 to assist mortgagors with the closing costs and down payment requirements for the purchase of their home.
+The loans bear interest at 1% due at the time the mortgagors' first mortgage loan is satisfied.
 Because of the speculative nature of this loan program, the Authority treats the funding of such loans as a current expense and the future repayments, if any, as revenue when received.
 The Authority contributed \$103,315 to establish this second mortgage program in fiscal 2002.
-The balance due under these loans as of September 30, 2018 and 2017 was \$11,365 and \$11,365, respectively.
+The balance due under these loans as of September 30, 2021 and September 30, 2020 was \$7,265 and \$11,365, respectively.
+A payment of \$4,100 was received during the fiscal year ended September 30, 2021.
+No payments were received on these loans during the fiscal year ended September 30, 2020.